-SMAQMD will use its best efforts to evaluate applications within 3-5 business days after receipt.
+SMAQMD will use its best efforts to evaluate applications in a timely manner based on the Application Flexibility Option in effect at the time of application.
 Staff may request additional information of the applicant and can deny the application if the requested information is not provided.
 Incomplete and illegible applications will be returned to the applicant or the vendor.
 If the applicant does not respond within 30 days, the application will be automatically terminated and the application process will have to be reinitiated in order for the project to be reconsidered.